Swaagie/smith/README.md

 # Smith

-Show the name of the current/working git repository as terminal title.
+Show the name of the current/working git repository + branch as terminal title.
 If you like to work with terminal tabs, this repository is ment for you!
 It will increase your workflow and provide an overview of the active repository.
 That's all!

 ## Features

 - Loops parent directories until a suitable `.git` subdirectory is found
 - No commands need to be executed, hooks in `PROMPT_COMMAND`
-- Will not crash or change the title if no git repository is available
-- Overload the `cd` function to change the title as well
+- Also overloads the `cd` command to change the title

 ## Installation